dxcfl/smart-uv-meter/README.md

 # uv-monitoring_wio-terminal
 Solar ultraviolet radiation exposure monitoring with Seed Wio Terminal

-# Introduction
+## Introduction
 For many years there has been a growing concern that anthropogenic damage to the Earth's stratospheric ozone layer will lead to an increase of solar ultraviolet (UV) radiation reaching the Earth's surface, with a consequent adverse impact on human health.
 UV-related diseases, especially skin cancer, are causing problems on public well-being around the world, as well as resulting in high and increasing healthcare costs.
 Ozone depletion and climate change are aggravating this situation, Temperature changes and an increasing number of cloudless, sunny days not only result in heatwaves and droughts but are also exposing humans to higher levels of solar UV radiation.
 The risk of developing skin cancer is increasing.

 The solution implements an UV radiation exposure monitoring system to assist in the prevention of diseases caused by over exposition to solar UV radiation through warning messages with preventive regarding the monitored exposure level.

 It can act either as a remote sensor unit or as personal dosimeter, continuously measuring the UV index and other environmental parameters (humidity, temperature).
 It can calculate the actual individual risk for individuals in the monitored area or for the person wearing it.
 The resulting data can be used to issue categorized advisory messages for preventive measures (e.g., apply sunscreen, wearing protective clothes, limit exposure time etc.).

 The Wio Terminal connected to the appropriate sensors (UV radiation, temperature, humidity, etc.) can be used to collect and process the regarded environmental data.
 The display can be used to show the aggregated data, risk analysis and protection advice to the user.
-Additionally, aggregated data could be transmitted (e.g., via LoRaWAN) to an edge gateway device for long time data recording and evaluation.
+Additionally, obtained and aggregated data could be transmitted (e.g., via WiFi, LoRaWAN etc.) to an edge gateway device or a cloud service for long time data recording and evaluation.

 ## Components